Tritia goreensis

 Tritia goreensis is a species of sea snail, a marine gastropod mollusk in the family Nassariidae, the Nassa mud snails or dog whelks.

 Description

 The length of the shell varies between 7 mm and 12 mm.

+(Original description in Latin) The shell is turreted, delicate, and whitish, indistinctly encircled with red at the suture and at the base of the shell.
+Comprising 8 convex whorls, these are separated by deep sutures and are regularly roughened with weak, very narrow, sub-straight ribs (19 on the body whorl) and spiral riblets decussating the transverse ribs (13 on the body whorl).

+The aperture is ovate.
+The outer lip is acute, externally encircled by a strong white callus, and internally furnished with 6-7 somewhat weak striae and denticles.
+The inner lip is briefly appressed.

 Distribution

 This species occurs in the Atlantic Ocean off Senegal and off Angola.